-- 5. Use your hands to firmly press the coupling handle (1) downward. - 6.
-Check the coupling for firm seating.

-The tow-ball coupling is correctly coupled if the green edge of the safety display (\rightarrow Fig. 6) is visible.

-7. Place the brake away cable of the towing vehicle around the coupling of the towing vehicle and hook the cable's spring hook onto the cable itself.
+- 5. Use your hands to firmly press the coupling handle (1) downward. - Check the coupling for firm seating.
+The tow-hall coupling is correctly coupled if the - The tow-ball coupling is correctly coupled if the green edge of the safety display (\Rightarrow Fig. 6) is visible. - 7.
+Place the brake away cable of the towing vehicle around the coupling of the towing vehicle and hook the cable's spring hook onto the cable itself.